ducksquaddd/ducksquaddd/README.md

 # Hello im ducksquad

-I am a young developer trying to get into the world of web development using python, Nodejs, etc
+I am a young developer trying to get into the world of backend development using Php, Python, Nodejs.

 I love Linux, and im trying to become a *Professional developer* (You tell me once i get to that point.